The Ibis family of wider is better wheelsets has just grown to 9 different models, including two extremely affordable aluminum options.

 If you do need to replace the tape, there will be very little residue on the rim and you only need to lightly clean the surface first with alcohol.
 Do not use something like Gorilla Tape on there, it's heavy and falls apart easily, leaving a real mess to clean up.
 The thickness of it also can make the tires very difficult to mount/unmount.

 A bit about ERD, from Sheldon Brown's website

 Effective Rim Diameter (ERD) is the diameter on which you want the ends of the spokes to lie.
 Most people prefer it near the end of the spoke nipple.
 If you want to measure your own rim (recommended, just to be sure), then follow these instructions:

 ERD = A + 2B.

-On our Speed Tuned or DT Swiss hubs, run 2 cross, 32º, the spoke lengths are as follows:
+On our Speed Tuned or DT Swiss hubs, run 2 cross, 32h, and the I9 hubs run 3 cross 32h, the spoke lengths are as follows:

 Spoke lengths for the newer wheels are forthcoming.

-In our online store you can purchase our blingy decals for our 941 and 741 wheels, available in 5 different colors (newer wheel decals coming soon):
+In our online store you can purchase our blingy decals for our any of our wheels (with the exception of the 928 wheels), available in 5 different colors (newer wheel decals coming soon):

 If you already own the decals, instructions on mounting on the rims can be found on this link.